-7 Things Cats Absolutely Can’t Stand (and How to Fix Them)
+7 Things Cat's Can't Stand (and How to Fix Them)

 Is your cat acting cranky, avoiding the litter box, or giving you that “I’m not impressed” glare?
-The truth is, cats have pet peeves—many of which line up with our own.
-From gross bathrooms to spoiled snacks to noise overload, your kitty may be silently protesting things you didn’t even realize you were doing.
-Don’t worry—we’ve got you.
-Here are the top cat annoyances (and simple fixes).
+Cats have very specific opinions—and when something’s off, they notice immediately.
+From gross bathrooms to stale food to noise overload, your cat may be silently protesting habits you didn’t even realize were an issue.

 1. Cats Hate Feeling Lonely